-Action De liverable Timeline Responsibility 1.
-Establish and strengthen mutually beneficial relationships with Aboriginal and Torres Strait Islander stakeholders and organisations. • Identify Aboriginal and Torres Strait Islander stakeholders and organisations within our local area or sphere of influence.
-May 2023 Business Development and Marketing Director • Research best practice and principles that support partnerships with Aboriginal and Torres Strait Islander stakeholders and organisations.
-May 2023 Diversity, Equity and Inclusion Manager • Continue to partner with First Nations' organisations working within First Nations communities, including: Three Rivers Regional Assembly; First Nations run not-for-profit organisations and Local Aboriginal Land Councils.
-June 2023 Pro Bono Legal Programs Manager 2.
-Build relationships through celebrating National Reconciliation Week (NRW). • Circulate Reconciliation Australia's NRW resources and reconciliation materials to our staff.
-April 2023 Diversity, Equity and Inclusion Manager • RAP Working Group members to participate in an external NRW event.
-27 May- 3 June 2023 Chair, RAP Working Group
+Ac tion eliverable Responsibility 1.
+Establish and strengthen mutually beneficial relationships with Aboriginal and Torres Strait Islander stakeholders and organisations.
+Identify Aboriginal and Torres Strait Islander stakeholders and organisations within our local area or sphere of influence.
+Head of Business Development Research best practice and principles that support partnerships with Aboriginal and Torres Strait Islander stakeholders and organisations.
+Diversity, Equity & Inclusion Manager Continue to partner with First Nations' organisations working within First Nations communities, including: Three Rivers Regional Assembly; First Nations run not-for-profit organisations and Local Aboriginal Land Councils.
+Pro Bono Legal Programs Manager 2.
+Build relationships through celebrating National Reconciliation Week (NRW).
+Circulate Reconciliation Australia's NRW resources and reconciliation materials to our staff.
+Diversity, Equity & Inclusion Manager RAP Working Group members to participate in an external NRW event.
+Chair, RAP Working Group Encourage and support staff and senior leaders to participate in at least one external event to recognise and celebrate NRW.
+Chair, RAP Working Group

-Encourage and support staff and senior leaders to participate in at least one external event to recognise and celebrate NRW.
-27 May- 3 June 2023 Chair, RAP Working Group Promote reconciliation through our sphere of influence Communicate our commitment to reconciliation to all Partners and employees.
-September 2022 Head of Marketing and Communications Maintain and strengthen our current partnerships with Legal Aid's Civil Law Service for Aboriginal Communities (CLSAC), Aboriginal Legal Service, and Indigenous Business Australia.
-June 2023 Pro Bono Legal Programs Manager Identify external stakeholders that our firm can engage with on our reconciliation journey.
-September 2022 Diversity, Equity and Inclusion Manager Identify RAP and other like-minded organisations that we could approach to collaborate with on our reconciliation journey.
-September 2022 Business Development and Marketing Director 4.
-Promote positive race relations through anti-discrimination strategies.
-Research best practice and policies in areas of race relations and anti-discrimination.
-December 2022 Director of People and Culture Operations Conduct a review of People and Culture policies and procedures to identify existing anti-discrimination provisions, and future needs.
-December 2022 Director of People and Culture Operations and OD
+Promote reconciliation through our sphere of influence • Communicate our commitment to reconciliation to all Partners and employees.
+Head of Marketing and Communications • Maintain and strengthen our current partnerships with Legal Aid's Civil Law Service for Aboriginal Communities (CLSAC), Aboriginal Legal Service, and Indigenous Business Australia.
+Pro Bono Legal Programs Manager • Identify external stakeholders that our firm can engage with on our reconciliation journey.
+Diversity, Equity & Inclusion Manager • Identify RAP and other like-minded organisations that we could approach to collaborate with on our reconciliation journey.
+Head of Business Development th Promote positive race relations through anti-discrimination strategies. • Research best practice and policies in areas of race relations and anti-discrimination.
+Director of People & Culture and OD • Conduct a review of People and Culture policies and procedures to identify existing anti-discrimination provisions, and future needs.
+Director of People & Culture and OD